 Do I have to completely remove all of my lead capture forms?

-Getting started with conversational marketing isn’t an “all or nothing” decision.
-Rather than removing all of the forms from your site, you could start by simply adding real-time messaging and bots as a second net — an alternative to forms for leads who are ready to talk to someone immediately.
-It’s like opening a new way for your prospects to engage with you that’s more natural and personal.
+No. Getting started with Conversational Marketing isn’t an “all or nothing” decision.
+Rather than removing all forms from your site, you could start by adding live chat and chatbots as a second net — an alternative to forms for leads who are ready to talk to someone immediately.
+That will open a new way for your prospects to engage with you that’s more natural and personal.

 How do I measure the effectiveness of Conversational Marketing?